Bayt-al-Hikmah/React/Workshop3/Workshop3.md

   );
 }
 ```
-We begin by wrapping our entire application with `<BrowserRouter>`.
+To create the routing system We begin by wrapping our entire application with `<BrowserRouter>`.
 This component acts as the manager; it listens to the browser's address bar and notifies React whenever the URL changes.

 Next, we create navigation links using the `<Link>` component.
 Instead of an `href`, this component uses a `to` prop to specify the destination route (e.g., `to="/about"`).

 To determine **what** to display, we use the `<Routes>` component.
-This acts like a JavaScript `switch` statement: it looks at the current URL, scans through its children, and renders the **first** route that matches.
+This acts like a JavaScript `switch` statement: it looks at the current URL, scans through its children, and renders the first route that matches.

 Finally, inside the `<Routes>` container, we define individual `<Route>` components.
 Each route takes two essential props:
 - `path`: The URL pattern to look for (e.g., `/about`).